Television in Australia: Scheduling

-The scheduling for each network is quite diverse: while the Seven Network, Nine Network, and affiliates have an hour of news and current affairs at 6:00pm, Network 10 has news at 5:00pm while ABC has news at 7:00pm and SBS has world news at 6:30pm.
-The primetime slot in Australia runs from 6.00pm to midnight, with the most popular programming shown from around 7:30pm to 10:30pm.
+The scheduling for each network is quite diverse: while the Seven Network, Nine Network, and affiliates have an hour of news and current affairs at 6:00 pm, Network 10 has news at 5:00 pm while ABC has news at 7:00 pm and SBS has world news at 6:30 pm.
+The primetime slot in Australia runs from 6:00 pm to midnight, with the most popular programming shown from around 7:30 pm to 10:30 pm.

 Many programs shown in these times on commercial networks are taken from American television, while ABC has a mixture of Australian and British productions.
 SBS, as a multicultural broadcaster, shows a range of programs produced locally and overseas in a number of languages.
-Imported programming has typically been shown months after its debut in the United States or the United Kingdom, however in recent times networks have begun to air programs within hours or days of their overseas counterparts.
+Imported programming has typically been shown months after its debut in the United States or the United Kingdom, however, in recent times networks have begun to air programs within hours or days of their overseas counterparts.

-Seven and Nine have rival breakfast shows that run from 5:30–9:00am while 10 airs repeated shows from the previous day at 6:00am–8:30am, followed by morning shows on all three networks until midday.
-ABC now broadcasts a breakfast news show (ABC News Breakfast) while on ABC TV Plus and ABC Me there are children's programming, also on 9Go! and 10 Shake, Australian children's programming currently airs on 7flix, 9Go! and 10 Shake, meanwhile on SBS foreign-language bulletins are shown for most of the morning, followed by foreign-language films and documentaries.
+Seven and Nine have rival breakfast shows that run from 5:30–9:00 am while 10 airs repeated shows from the previous day at 6:00 am–8:30 am, followed by morning shows on all three networks until midday.
+ABC now broadcasts a breakfast news show (ABC News Breakfast) while on ABC TV Plus and ABC Me there are children's programming, also on 9Go! and Nickelodeon, Australian children's programming currently airs on 7flix, 9Go! and Nickelodeon, meanwhile on SBS foreign-language bulletins are shown for most of the morning, followed by foreign-language films and documentaries.

 Most scheduling is consistent across Australia's three time zones – this means that South Australia and the Northern Territory sees programming half an hour behind Australian Eastern Time, while in Western Australia programs are seen two hours behind.
 When daylight saving is in effect, because it is only partially observed, Queensland gets programming one hour later, Northern Territory sees it 90 minutes behind and Western Australia receives its shows three hours behind.
 Consequently, many national news bulletins shown live to eastern states are seen on considerable delay in Western Australia (with the notable exception of The Midday Report, of which a second edition is produced for WA).
-The time delay can often deny viewers in central and western areas the opportunity to participate in interactive shows such as Big Brother.
+The time delay can often deny viewers in central and western areas the opportunity to participate in interactive shows such as The Voice.

 One exception to this rule are subscription channels, which always run on Australian Eastern Time regardless of the local service or time zone.
 The recent introduction of timeshift channels delayed two hours for all viewers, particularly on Foxtel, allowed WA viewers to see programs in sync with other states during standard time (although due to WA's non-observance of daylight saving, programs air one hour ahead during this time).
 However, ABC News is live across the nation with no delay, the only free-to-air television channel to do this.